DFE-Digital/get-into-teaching-app/app/views/content/international-and-overseas/train-to-teach-in-england-as-an-international-student.md

     - content/train-to-be-a-teacher/promos/find-your-course
     - content/train-to-be-a-teacher/promos/events-near-you
 navigation: 20.05
 navigation_description: Find out how to train to get qualified teacher status (QTS) in England.
+You need QTS to teach in most primary and secondary schools in England.
 date: "2021-05-27"
 image: "media/images/content/hero-images/0003.jpg"
 backlink: "../../"